OhanaAlvaro/chrome-extension-vue/README.md

-# Family Cinema Vue Extension
+# Ohana Vue Extension

 # API

-A separated component, but key here, is our Family Cinema API.
+A separated component, but key here, is our Ohana API.
 So far it's a single php file which receives and `action` together with the necessary data to perform the action.

 **Available actions:**